 • PWD Status

-• Overall CAT 2017 Scaled Score and overall Percentile score
+• Overall CAT 2022 Scaled Score and the overall Percentile score

 • Important Instructions related to CAT result

 Once the results are announced, each B-school will announce a cut-off score.
 Interview calls will be issued based on this cut-off.
-IIMs and Non-IIM member institutions independently decide how to use CAT 2017 scores on the basis of their own selection process.
-The scores are to be used only for selecting the candidates to their Post Graduate / Fellow Programme(s) in Management.
+IIMs and Non-IIM member institutions independently decide how to use CAT 2022 scores on the basis of their own selection process.
+The scores are to be used only for selecting the candidates for their Post Graduate Diploma in Management (PGDM) program.

-On the basis of the CAT 2017 Cut-off list, the candidates will be short-listed for the second stage selection process comprising of – Group Discussion (GD), Written Ability Test (WAT) and Personal Interview (PI).
+On the basis of the CAT 2022 Cut-off list, the candidates will be short-listed for the second stage selection process comprising of – Group Discussion (GD), Written Ability Test (WAT), and Personal Interview (PI).

 Remember that in addition to the CAT score, your Class 10, 12, graduation marks will also count.
 In addition, preference points are given to certain categories such as female candidates, candidates with work experience, etc.

 Make an assessment of the B-schools that you wish to realistically apply to.
-Your assessment will be based on factors like rankings, quality of faculty, placement track record, fees, alumni strength, location, etc.
+Your assessment will be based on factors like college rankings, quality of faculty, placement track record, MBA course fees, alumni strength, location, etc.

-Also, no query regarding the issuance of CAT 2017 scorecard will be entertained by CAT Centre 2017 after the validity date.
+Also, no query regarding the issuance of the CAT 2022 scorecard will be entertained by CAT Centre 2022 after the validity date.